miekg/cf/cmd/cfgroup/cfgroup.1.md

 Options are:

+`-i` *FILE*[,*FILE*]...

+A single *FILE* or a comma seperated list of *FILE*,*FILE* that should be used as input, typically used for testing, but also useful to force cfgroup to parse a specific set of files.

 `-l`
 :   print all group to standard output.
-If groups are listed the members of those groups are
-    outputted to standard output.

 ## See Also